-- 3.2 Sufficient numbers of qualified personnel shall be available at all times for staffing appropriate positions promptly following the declaration and notification of an emergency.
-Arrangements shall be established to ensure that sufficiently qualified personnel can staff appropriate emergency positions in long-lasting situations. - 3.3 Arrangements shall be made to provide technical assistance to operational staff.
-Teams for mitigating the consequences of an emergency (e.g. radiation protection, damage control, fire fighting, etc) shall be available. - 3.4 Arrangements shall be made to alert off-site responsible authorities promptly. - 3.5 The licensee shall identify those who are authorized to carry out the response functions assigned in the emergency plan. - 3.6 The licensee emergency response shall be functional in cases where infrastructures at the site and around the site are severely disrupted. - 3.7 Arrangements to support on-site actions shall be in place with considerations for large-scale destruction of infrastructure in the vicinity of the site due to external hazards.
+- R3.1 The licensee shall have people on-site at all times with the authority and responsibilities to classify and declare an emergency and, upon classification, to initiate promptly the appropriate on-site response.68 - R3.2 Sufficient numbers of qualified personnel shall be available at all times for staffing appropriate positions promptly following the declaration and notification of an emergency.
+Arrangements shall be established to ensure that sufficiently qualified personnel can staff appropriate emergency positions in long-lasting situations. - R3.3 Arrangements shall be made to provide technical assistance to operational staff.
+Teams for mitigating the consequences of an emergency (e.g. radiation protection, damage control, fire fighting, etc.) shall be available. - R3.4 Arrangements shall be made to alert off-site responsible authorities promptly. - R3.5 The licensee shall identify those who are authorized to carry out the response functions assigned in the emergency plan. - R3.6 The licensee emergency response shall be functional in cases where infrastructures at the site and around the site are severely disrupted. - R3.7 Arrangements to support on-site actions shall be in place with considerations for large-scale destruction of infrastructure in the vicinity of the site due to external hazards.

-4. Facilities and equipment
+R4.
+Facilities and equipment

-- 4.1 Appropriate emergency facilities shall be designated for responding to events on site and that will provide co-ordination of off-site monitoring and assessment throughout different phases of an emergency response. - 4.2 An "On-site Emergency Control Centre", which is separated from the main plant control room, shall be provided for on-site emergency management staff.
+- R4.1 Appropriate emergency facilities shall be designated for responding to events on site and that will provide co-ordination of off-site monitoring and assessment throughout different phases of an emergency response. - R4.2 An "On-site Emergency Control Centre", which is separated from the main control room, shall be provided for on-site emergency management staff.
 Important information shall be available in the control centre about the plant and radiological conditions on and around the site.
-The centre shall have means of communicating with the control room, any supplementary control room, other important points on site, and with the on-site and off-site emergency response organizations70. - 4.3 Emergency facilities shall be suitably located, designed and protected to enable the exposure of emergency workers to be controlled - remain operational for accident conditions to be managed (including design extension conditions) from these facilities; - allow the protection from radiation as well as control of radiation exposure of emergency workers71.
+The centre shall have means of communicating with the control room, any supplementary control room, other important points on site, and with the on-site and off-site emergency response organizations.69 - R4.3 Emergency facilities shall be suitably located, designed and protected to